Ispán: Etymology

-The term župan was first recorded in the charter of foundation of the Kremsmünster Abbey as the title of an Avar dignitary.
 The Hungarian word is first attested as a proper name from 1269, and as a title from around 1282.
 The Hungarian word ispán is connected with the term župan ('head of a župa) in the Croatian and modern Slovak, and to the synonymous Old Church Slavonic expression, županъ.
 Accordingly, the title seems to be a Slavic loanword in Hungarian.

 However, Dorota Dolovai sees a direct borrowing problematic from phonological perspective and also András Róna-Tas says that the omission of the vowel u during the procedure (župan>špan>išpan) suggests an intermediate (non-Slavic) language.
 Several Slavists have a different opinion.
 Slovak Slavist Šimon Ondruš explains the intermediate form špán as derived from žьpan by the extinction of Proto-Slavic ь and phonetic assimilation of the first letter.
 This is supported also by the fact that the form župan is not historically documented in the Slovak and the form used until the 15th century was exactly špán (župan is most likely only a late borrowing introduced by the Štúr's generation).
 Ondruš does not exclude the possibility of borrowing from South Slavic languages instead of Slovak, but according to Pukanec Croatian and Slovenian are less probable candidates since they preserved the form župan.